andrew-healey/run_vast/README.md

 # `run_vast`

 A command-line tool.
-Lets you put commands in markdown files, and runs them in parallel on many vast.ai instances.
+Lets you put bash commands in markdown files, and runs them in parallel on many vast.ai instances.

 Uses a `waiting`/`running`/`fail`/`succeed` state machine to represent every command.
 All state is contained in the markdown file, in human-readable and human-editable form.